Sub-goal 2: Economic equality

 Gender disparities in wages and working conditions are also reflected in lower pensions.
 According to the Swedish Pensions Agency, women's average pension amounts to 17,000 SEK per month, while men's average pension is 24,200 SEK.
 This means that the pension gap is 30 percent.

 Among newly retired individuals in blue-collar professions, men's pensions before tax are 4,000 SEK higher than those of women in blue-collar jobs.
 Women who have had white-collar jobs have an average of 10,000 SEK less in pension than men in white-collar jobs.
-45 percent of women in blue-collar jobs have income pensions that do not reach the level of guarantee pension.
+Moreover, 45 percent of women in blue-collar jobs have income pensions that do not reach the level of guaranteed pension.

 Harder for foreign-born women and women with disabilities